 Absolutely not!
 This Proposal will signal the Service-Learning Coordinator that you are interested in starting the implementation process.
 After submitting this proposal, the Service-Learning Coordinator will reach out to you to schedule an in-person meeting to walk you through your Course Planning Document, the official outline of your service-learning course.

 Nope!
 A few ideas about who you might want to work with are helpful, but the Service-Learning Coordinator will help you with Community Partner recruitment once your Course Plan has been drafted.

-What if I don’t have my Service-Learning Certification?
+What if I haven’t completed OEL’s Service-Learning Training?

-Without certification from either our in-person or online Service-Learning Institute, your service-learning course will not be eligible for a Service-Learning Designation in the Registrar.
+Without completing either of our in-person or online Service-Learning trainings, your service-learning course will not be eligible for a Service-Learning Designation in the Registrar.
 You’re still welcome to submit a proposal, though!